josiahg2/COVID19-factors/README.md

 *β4>0*.

 The hypothesis tests, based on ridge regression and bootstrapping, fail to support H1 (p = 0.25) and H4 (p = 0.985), but the data do support H2 (p = 0) and H3 (p = 0).
 That is, there is not significant evidence that the rate of mask-wearing, on its own, is negatively correlated with COVID-19 cases.
-Additionally, the data also do not have significant evidence that the rate of not wearing masks and population density are positively correlated with COVID-19 cases.
-However, there is strong evidence that mobility is positively correlated with COVID-19 cases, and that the interaction of the rate of not wearing masks and mobility is positively correlated with COVID-19 cases.
+Additionally, the data also do not have significant evidence that the rate of wearing masks and population density are correlated with COVID-19 cases.
+However, there is strong evidence that mobility is positively correlated with COVID-19 cases, and that the interaction of the mask-wearing rate and mobility is positively correlated with COVID-19 cases.

 From a practical perspective, this seems to indicate that masks are not enough on their own, and that reduced public mobility is more effective in reducing COVID-19 cases.
-High mask-wearing rates in combination with low public mobility is also associated with low COVID-19 case totals.
+High mask-wearing rates in combination with low public mobility are also associated with low COVID-19 case totals.

 ## References